List of Family Guy characters: Loretta Brown

 Loretta Marie Callender Brown (voiced by Alex Borstein) is Cleveland's late ex-wife and the mother of Cleveland Brown Jr. in Family Guy.
 In early episodes, Loretta had few lines, the bulk of which were "Mm-hmm!".
 She treated Cleveland harshly, and eventually cheated on him with Glenn Quagmire, leading them to divorce.
 She had a liking for cricket and the television program Friends.
 In The Cleveland Show episode "Gone With the Wind", she dies in a freak accident back in Quahog when in her 40s because Peter accidentally swings a Brontosaurus skeleton found by Brian from a mobile crane into her house, destroying it and causing her to fall from the second floor in her bathtub (in a similar manner to Cleveland in a running gag on Family Guy), only for her neck to snap.
 She was buried in Stoolbend, and left her fortune to Cleveland Jr. in her will.

 Donna Tubbs-Brown

 Donna Lou Retten Tubbs-Brown (voiced by Sanaa Lathan), is the second and current wife of Cleveland Brown and the stepmother of Cleveland Brown Jr..
 She is 42 years old and works as the principal's secretary at Stoolbend High School.
-She has two biological children from her previous marriage with Robert Unknown (his last name is literally "Unknown", which is a joke later in the series), Roberta and Rallo, and she has kept her maiden name (in "Pilot", Cleveland says, "Back in high school, I would have given anything to spend the night at Donna Tubbs' house.").
+She has two biological children, Roberta and Rallo, from her previous marriage with Robert Unknown (his last name is literally "Unknown", which is a joke later in the series), and she has kept her maiden name (in "Pilot", Cleveland says, "Back in high school, I would have given anything to spend the night at Donna Tubbs' house.").
 While one of the main characters of The Cleveland Show, as of "He's Bla-ack!", she has now taken on the former role of the late Loretta as a recurring character of Family Guy.